Wenke-Liu/panoptes/README.md

   Path to the previously created table of testing tile pairs.
 - ```--contrastive```
   Add this flag to pretrain the model with contrastive loss prior to training the classifier head.
+- ```--num_classes```
+  Specify the number of outcome classes for prediction - will only affected the Dense prediction layer in the classifier head.
 - ```--VAL_SAMPLE```
   The number of validation samples that will be selected for intermediary model evaluation to determine early stopping.
 - ```--MANIFOLD_SAMPLE```